Probate Law in Colorado Springs, CO

 What Is a Probate Law?

-A probate is a legal process that determines the validity and administration of a last will and testament.
+A probate is a legal process that determines the validity and administration of a last will.
 When an individual leaves behind assets, the court appoints an executor (if one is not named in the will).
 In either case, the appointed official collects all remaining assets, pays off any remaining liabilities, and disperses the remaining assets to beneficiaries listed in the will or to beneficiaries designated by the executor (if no will is present), all according to Colorado Springs, Colorado probate law.

 How Does Colorado Springs, Colorado Probate Law and the Probate Process Work?